kshedden/dstream/README.md

 During data processing, the chunks are visited in linear order.
 When possible, the memory backing a chunk is re-used for the next chunk.
-Therefore, a chunk must be either completely processed, or copied to independent memory before subsequent chunks are read.
+Therefore, a chunk must either be completely processed, or copied to independent memory before subsequent chunks are read.
 Random chunk access and sorting across chunks is not permitted.
-Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source).
+Most Dstreams can be Reset and read multiple times, but this requires all the overhead of the initial read (the data will be fully re-processed from its source following a Reset).

 The typical pattern for working with a Dstream is to visit the chunks in sequence, extract variables as needed, and perform the desired